yoadsimon/Test_for_team_AI/README.md

 ## Note:
 - **The examinee must select the videos.
 A proper video is between thirty seconds and a minute and a half.
 The video must be uploaded along with the assignment, At least two videos must be selected.**
+- You can use free key  " https://aistudio.google.com/ "
 ---

 ## 💬 **Step 2: Interactive Chat About Video Highlights**